 The Val Kilmer AI voice

-But can AI tech really replace the human voice?
-Sonantic claims that their tech isn’t a substitute for a person.
-Instead, it generates AI voices based on compelling real-life performances by the original speaker.
-Much like the Darth Vader voice, that producers can use in future projects after the voice actor James Earl Jones has passed.
+Sonantic claims that its tech isn’t a substitute for a person.
+Instead, it generates AI voices based on compelling real-life performances by the original speaker, much like the Darth Vader voice that producers can use in future projects after James Earl Jones passed away in 2024.
 Whether AI will ultimately replace human voices is a question only time will answer.
 But for now, it’s done a bang-up job of preserving the legendary Val Kilmer voice.

 How to use AI voices in your audio projects